eugenrof/sprint-capacity-calculator/README.md

 ## ⚖️ License & Credits
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📝 About the Author
+I am a **Senior QA Engineer** and a certified **Professional Scrum Master (PSM I & PSM II)**, with a passion for testing & building tools that enhance team agility and transparency.
+This project was born out of a personal need and is shared freely for the Agile community.

+If you have suggestions or find this tool helpful in your Sprints, feel free to explore the code or reach out via GitHub.

+---
+*Built for practitioners, by a practitioner.*

 Developed by **Eugen Rof** (2026).
 Part of the **Scrum Master Toolset**.
 [GitHub Repository](https://github.com/eugenrof/sprint-capacity-planner)